AlchemyCMS/alchemy-guides/guides/source/architecture.md

 Alchemy uses RMagick (the Ruby ImageMagick library) and Dragonfly (a powerful image processing gem) to render images.

-Images are stored as master images in the pictury library.
+Images are stored as master images in the picture library.
 The editor just assigns these master images to elements you provide.
 You also set the image rendering bounderies.
 The max width and heigth values, or even the size an image should be cropped to.
 Alchemy even comes with a fancy